-PART 1: THEORY - 100 Marks

-SECTION A: HINDUSTANI VOCAL MUSIC
+PART 1: THEORY - 100 Marks SECTION A: HINDUSTANI VOCAL MUSIC

-- (a) Non-detail terms: Sound (Dhwani), Meend, Kan (Sparsha swar), Gamak, Tigun, Thumri, Poorvang, Uttarang, Poorva Raga and Uttar Raga. - (b) Detailed topics: Nad, three qualities of Nad (volume, pitch, timbre); Shruti and placement of 12 swaras; Dhrupad and Dhamar. - 2.
-Description of the three ragas Bhairav, Bhoopali and Malkauns, their Thaat, Jati, Vadi-Samvadi, Swaras (Varjit and Vikrit), Aroha-Avaroha, Pakad, time of raga and similar raga. - 3.
-Writing in the Taal notation, the three Taals Rupak, Jhaptaal and Deepchandi (Chanchar), their Dugun, Tigun and Chaugun. - 4.
-Knowledge of musical notation system of Pt.
+- (a) Non-detail terms: Sound (Dhwani), Meend, Kan (Sparsha swar), Gamak, Khatka, Tigun, Tappa, Thumri, Poorvang, Uttarang, Poorva Raga and Uttar Raga. - (b) Detailed topics: Nad, three qualities of Nad (volume, pitch, timbre); Shruti and placement of 12 swaras; Dhrupad and Dhamar; relationship between Vadi Swar and time of singing raga. - Description of the 10 ragas of Classes IX and X mentioned under 'practical' - their Thaat, Jati, Vadi-Samvadi, Swaras (Varjit and Vikrit), Aroha-Avaroha, Pakad, time of raga and similar raga. - 3.
+Writing in the Taal notation, all the 10 Taals learnt in Classes IX and X, their Dugun; Tigun and Chaugun. - Knowledge of musical notation system of Pt.
 V.N.
-Bhatkhande (Swara and Taal-lipi); writing ChotaKhayal, Swarmalika and Lakshangeet. - 5.
-Identification of Ragas Bhairav, Bhoopali and Malkauns (a few note combinations given). - 6.
-Life and contribution in brief of Amir Khusro and Pt.
+Bhatkhande (swara and Taal-lipi); writing ChotaKhayal, BadaKhayal, Swarmalika and Lakshangeet. - 5.
+Identification of Ragas of Classes IX and X (a few note combinations given).

+- 6. Life and contribution in brief of Amir Khusro and Pt.
 Vishnu Digambar Paluskar. - 7.
+A brief description of 4 eminent vocalists (present or recent past). - 8.
 Names of different parts (components) of the Tanpura with the help of a simple sketch.
 Tuning and handling of the instrument.